 Having a blood test with a needle carries some risks.
 These include bleeding, infection,

 bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may

 feel a slight sting or pain.
 Afterward, the site may be sore.

 Eating or exercising before the test can affect your results.
 Taking certain medicines

 can also affect your results.
 These include steroids, insulin, and hormones.

 If you are pregnant or dehydrated, your results may be affected.

 How do I get ready for this test?

+You may need to fast for this test.
 Don't exercise before the test.
-In addition, be sure your healthcare provider knows
+Be sure your healthcare

 provider knows about all medicines, herbs, vitamins, and supplements you are taking.